ozum/pg-generator/docs/builtin-templates/Sequelize.md

     });
 ```

-After you initialized your model, tou shouldn't initialize it again and just require your model like below:
+After you initialized your model, you shouldn't initialize it again and just require your model like below:

 ```js
 var model = require('./model/index.js');    // No init here, because it is initialized before.